 Gifts or other benefits (including cash, vouchers, entertainment, or favors) should never be offered to a government official with the hope of influencing that individual.
 Company funds, services, or labor must not be given, directly or indirectly, to anyone in an improper effort to obtain or retain business or special treatment for the Company.
+Expenditures and transactions of any kind involving a government official, including social meetings, must be discussed with an officer above the employee in advance.
+The Company has strict policies in place for recording and reporting all such activities.

-Interested to learn more?
-Read these Policies: • Anti-Corruption
+Ready to learn more?
+Read these Policies: • Anti-Corruption (Including FCPA).
+Compliance

-(Including FCPA) Compliance